 FY2022 FY2021

-Filed Pending Filed Pending

-during resolution at the Remarks during resolution at the Remarks

-the year end of the year the year end of the year
+Filed during the year Pending resolution at the end of the year Remarks Filed during the year Pending resolution at the end of the year Remarks

-Wages Nil
+Wages N lil

-Other Human rights related issues Nil
+Other Human rights related issues N

 7. Mechanisms to prevent adverse consequences to the complainant in discrimination and harassment cases.